 The stadium lies just east of the A59 motorway.
 Take exit 13 Wanheimerort/Wedau, and turn east underneath the railroad tracks following for Sportpark Wedau.
 The parking of the stadium lies right in front of you at the end of the Wacholderstraße.

 If coming from the A3 (which runs further toward the east), take exit 15 Duisburg-Wedau, and follow the signs for Sportpark.

 Commuter train (S-Bahn) station DU-Schlenk lies a 10-minute walk away from the stadium.
-Take S-bahn line 1 from Duisburg’s main rail station (or from other cities in the area such as Dortmund, Bochum, or Essen).
+Take S-bahn line 1 from Duisburg’s main rail station (or from other cities in the area such as Dortmund, Bochum, or Dusseldorf).
 DU-Schlenk is the next station from Duisburg Hbf in the direction of Düsseldorf.
 Trains run once every half an hour.

-An alternative is metro/light rail (U-Bahn) U79, which one can take from the main railway station or several city centre stops.
+An alternative is metro / city rail (U-Bahn) U79, which you can take from the main railway station or several city centre stops.
 Get the train in the direction of Düsseldorf, and get off at stop Grünewald, from where it is a 10-minute walk to the stadium.

 Bus 923 and 934 stop right in front of the stadium.
 Both buses can be taken from Duisburg’s main railway station.
 Get off at stop MSV-Arena.